 Paths and Bed Size

-As your garden expands, so too does the importance of moving about it easily.
+As your garden expands, so too does the importance of being able to move about in it easily.
 Good, clear paths wide enough to comfortably get a wheelbarrow down will make life so much easier when watering, weeding, or harvesting your crops.

 Closely tied to path width is bed width.
-If you can, keep the beds or growing areas between your paths to a maximum width of 4ft or 1.2m.
-This means you can reach the middle of the bed from the paths without having to step on growing areas because treading on soil can compact it, which is worse for your plants.
+If you can, keep the beds or growing areas between your paths to a maximum width of 4 feet (1.2m).
+This means you can reach the middle of the bed from the paths without having to step on growing areas, because treading on soil can compact it, which is worse for your plants.

-Paths can be just bare, laid to grass, or even paved.
-We love woodchip on top of an initial layer of cardboard for surfacing paths to keep things from getting muddy, and as it’s a natural material, it will feed the soil and by extension, the surrounding crops as it rots down.
+Paths can be just bare, grass, or even paved.
+We love woodchips on top of a layer of cardboard for surfacing paths to keep things from getting muddy; and as a natural material, they will feed the soil and, by extension, the surrounding crops as they rot down.
 Woodchips don’t need mowing, of course, but the flip side is they will need topping up occasionally as they decompose.

 Drawing up Your Plan